matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 Robot Algorithms & Major Components:

 `hangman.py`
+This file cntains all of our core logic to play a game of hangman.
+  1. `def __init__(self, wordlist, guesses_allowed):` initializes all components of the game hangman.
+  2. `def choose_word(self, wordlist)` selects a word off of a predetermined word list to use for the game.
+  3.

 `load_matrix.py`
 This file contains the necessary code to load the calculated OpenManipulator joint matrix into an accessible form for use.
 It formats the matrix into a 40x40 grid that can be indexed in (x,y) format, representing a point within our drawing plane.